 Payments Upon Separation from Service.
-This column reflects amounts that Ms. McAlindon received upon her separation from service.
-Ms. McAlindon received the following payments pursuant to the Executive Severance Plan: \$630,000 representing 24 months of salary continuation, a payment equal to the amount calculated under the 2015 Annual Incentive Program as earned in 2015 of \$28,440 (which was paid in 2016 at the same time as all Named Executive Officer annual incentive payments), a payment of \$16,760 for accrued but unused vacation, 24 months of accrued post-separation medical, vision and dental coverage reimbursements estimated to be \$52,848 and accrued post-separation outplacement services totaling \$8,300.
-As a result of Ms. McAlindon's departure, she forfeited a total of \$772,013 in value of her outstanding RSUs, \$302,000 in value of her outstanding performance units and all unvested SARs upon her separation from service.
-In connection with her agreeing to a release of claims and certain confidentiality, non-competition and other obligations as part of her severance arrangement, PolyOne modified certain cash-settled performance units previously granted to Ms. McAlindon in 2013, 2014 and 2015, which would have otherwise been forfeited under the terms of the applicable grant agreements.
-The incremental value of the cashsettled performance units' modifications is \$147,121.
-The modified awards and details regarding their value are set forth in the 2015 Grants of Plan-Based Awards table of this proxy statement and in its accompanying footnotes, plus footnote 4 to the 2015 Summary Compensation Table.
-Details regarding Ms. McAlindon's separation from service are further described in the "Potential Payments Upon Termination or Change of Control" section of this proxy statement.
+This column represents amounts that Messrs.
+Altice and Van Hulle received upon their separation from service.
+Mr. Altice received the following payments pursuant to his Separation Agreement: \$800,000 representing 24 months of salary continuation, a payment equal to the value of the Mr. Altice's unvested retirement contribution in the Qualified Savings Plan of \$22,000, a payment equivalent to the amount calculated under the Annual Plan as earned in 2017 using Corporate attainment results of \$140,555 (which was paid in 2018 at the same time as all Named Executive Officer Annual Plan payments), 24 months of accrued post-separation medical, vision and dental coverage reimbursements estimated to be \$35,400 and accrued post-separation outplacement services totaling \$8,300.
+Additionally, in recognition of his contributions to the DSS sale process and pursuant to his Separation Agreement, which included a release of claims of certain confidentiality, non-competition and other obligations, PolyOne modified certain cash-settled performance units previously granted to Mr. Altice in 2015, 2016 and 2017, which would have otherwise been forfeited under the terms of the applicable grant agreements.
+The value of the modified cash-settled performance units is \$319,520.
+The modified awards and details regarding their value are set forth in the 2017 Grants of Plan-Based Awards table of this proxy statement and in its accompanying footnotes.
+Details regarding Mr. Altice's separation from service are further described in the "Potential Payments Upon Termination or Change of Control" section of this proxy statement.